officegeek/keaonline/4_semester/docker/fastapi_docker.md

 # FastAPI and Docker

 # FastAPI
-Create a simpel FastAPI app.
+Create a simpel FastAPI app, in a new virtuel enviroment .

 Create the Python file: app.py